-1. Place a token on the central red star of your own printed triangular network.
+1. Place a token on the central red star of your own printed triangular network (separate one for each student).
 The "walker", which represents a microscopic particle in water, will step along the network one line segment at a time.